Skip to main content

 • If partner clicks opt-out or opt-in, the vendor will be notified and the status will change on CEDs side.
 If Opt-ed out, the vendor will bill EPC's account with the vendor, not LightReach.

-Installers will continue buying pre-approved material at their established green tech pricing.
+Installers will continue buying pre-approved material at their established vendor pricing.

 Example: Below is for illustrative purposes

 Direct Pay covers all major components of the solar installation.
-Items not included should be purchased directly by the Installer via their Greentech Shop account.
+Items not included should be purchased directly by the Installer via their distributor shop account.
 To see LightReach eligible manufacturers, please view our AVL article here.

 Modules